Felling in forest. Foto: Bo Persson

 Logotype Official Statistics of Sweden

-Logging costs can be put in relation to other price trends in the economy to better take inflation into account.
-Three index series are presented below for comparison.
+Costs for felling can be put in relation to the other price trends in the economy to better take inflation into account.
+Below you can find three index series for comparision.

 • Consumer Price Index (CPI) which is the official measure of inflation.